grondak/noticeavoid/README.md

 # Notice Avoid
-An Atari 2600 game to help people understand social anxiety
+An Atari 2600 game to help people understand social anxiety.

 # Ever want to help on a real 2600 game?
 I have wanted to make a game for the 2600 for a very long time.
 I finally found the right idea.
 Notice Avoid is a game that lets you take a Gemba Walk in the shoes of someone with social anxiety.